 Normative time for the Ph.D. degree in Applied Statistics is fifteen academic quarters (five years).
 Normative time is defined as the period of full-time registration required to earn the degree, assuming that the student enters with a bachelor's or master's degree and has no course deficiencies.
 Students approved to change degree objective from the MS to the Ph.D. typically finish in six additional quarters.
-In the Applied Statistics Graduate Program the individual student's program of study is planned in consultation with the Graduate Advisor, who supervises the student's progress prior to the appointment of the major professor.
+The individual student's program of study is planned in consultation with the Graduate Advisor, who supervises the student's progress prior to the appointment of the major professor.
 After the student advances to candidacy, the dissertation committee oversees progress in the final stages of the degree program.
-The students are expected to advance to candidacy by passing the written and oral qualifying examinations before the beginning of the fourth year.
+Students are expected to advance to candidacy by passing the written and oral qualifying examinations before the beginning of the fourth year.